Leon Glenister

 Practice Summary

-Leon is ranked across Chambers and Partners and Legal 500 in six areas: Administrative and Public, Education, Planning, Environmental, Local Government and Social Housing law.
+Leon is ranked across Chambers and Partners and Legal 500 in five areas: Administrative and Public, Education, Planning, Local Government and Social Housing law.
 He is described as “one of the best public lawyers of his generation”, having “a superb ability to present complex technical issues clearly and persuasively”; and that it is “always reassuring to have Leon on your side rather than against you”.

-Leon is a tutor in Administrative Law at the University of Cambridge.
-He is co-author of a free guide to special educational needs law, the ‘Noddy Guide to SEN’, and a lead author on the second edition of 'NHS Law and Practice (LAG, forthcoming).
+He is co-author of NHS Law and Practice (LAG, 2024); and the ‘Noddy Guide to SEN’, a free guide to special educational needs law.
 He is a contributing author to 'Children's Social Care Law' (LAG, 2018) and 'Adult Social Care Law' (LAG, 2019).

+Leon is a tutor in Administrative Law at the University of Cambridge.
 Away from law, he is a Governor of Dr Challoner’s Grammar School.

 He is proudly of mixed heritage, with a British father and Malaysian-Chinese mother.